Blendify/blender-manual/blender_docs/manual/interface/controls/templates/data_block.rst

 .. figure:: /images/interface_controls_templates_data_subids.png

 Vertex Group
-   If selected object in the *Name* field is a mesh or a lattice, an additional field is displayed where a vertex group can be selected.
+   If the selected object in the *Name* field is a mesh or a lattice, an additional field is displayed where a vertex group can be selected.
 Bone
-   If selected object in the *Name* field is an armature, a new field is displayed offering the choice to specify an individual bone by entering its name in the *Bone* data ID.
+   If the selected object in the *Name* field is an armature, a new field is displayed offering the choice to specify an individual bone by entering its name in the *Bone* data ID.